vcsjones/vcsjones.dev/_posts/2017-09-18-nuget-package-signing.md

 solution.
 There are other options that will work, such as PGP and Web of Trust (WOT).
 Some members are asking the NuGet team to reconsider x509 and PKI.
-There are other issues with x509 and PKI, but the accessibility of code signing certificates seems to be the central point of the communities concerns.
+There are other issues with x509 and PKI, but the accessibility of code signing certificates seems to be the central point of the community's concerns.

 I am sympathetic to these concerns which I have also [expressed myself previously][3].
 However despite that, I would like to now explain why I think the NuGet team